nickfargo/state/_includes/content/intro.md

 Alternatively, a `State` may be explicitly expressed as [mutable](/api/#state--attributes--mutable), such that modular pieces of behavior may be inserted and implemented dynamically into a live `State`, thereby allowing changes in behavior to be exhibited via **mutations** as well.

-> A plain object is sufficient to define a loose bit of behavior.
+> A plain object is sufficient to define a loose expression of behavior.

 {% highlight javascript %}
 {% include examples/index--mutability--0.js %}